Last month, I have mentioned one of my duty in the kennel is medicine feeding, so this time I would like to introduce my practice of it.

-Use the thumb and index finger of the other hand to push their upper lip into their month to wrap the teeth from the back of the canine teeth, then open their month.
-This way can avoid dog bites me since they will not bite their upper lip.
+Use the thumb and index finger of the other hand to push their upper lip into their mouth to wrap the teeth from the back of the canine teeth, then open their mouth.
+This way can avoid dog bites since they will not bite their upper lip.

 Try to put the medicine close to the throat as much as possible, since they may spit it out if you just put it in their tongues.
 Don’t underestimate how clever they are.

-After that, shut their month and don’t let go immediately.
+After that, shut their mouth and don’t let go immediately.
 Blow a breath to their nose or sweep their throat gently, and they will get the medicine down due to the reflex action.

 If the dog swallowed the medicine cooperatively, I will give them some snacks as a reward.
-Gradually, they will get better and better on medicine feeding.
+Gradually, they will get better and better at medicine feeding.

-The dog in the above photo is very well-behaved, so I feel comfortable about using this practice to feed medicine.
-However, if dogs resist of it, I suggest people try other method, since the most important thing is to get their medication on time and back to health as soon as possible.
+The dog in the above photo is very well-behaved, so I feel comfortable about using this practice to feed the medicine.
+However, if dogs resist it, I suggest people try another method since the most important thing is to get their medication on time and back to health as soon as possible.

 — Chau Sin Lee